METEO 3 Lesson 12 Images

 Text description of the monsoonal regions image.

 The image is a map highlighting global monsoon areas.
-The map uses a light blue grid background with green landmasses, indicating continents and regions.
-Monsoon-affected areas are shaded in light gray and cover parts of Africa, the Indian subcontinent, Southeast Asia, and northern Australia.
-A dashed yellow horizontal line crosses the map, representing the equator.
-The text "Monsoon Areas" is centered on the middle of the African monsoon region.
+The map features a light blue grid background representing the oceans, with green landmasses showing the continents and surrounding regions.
+Monsoon‑affected areas are shaded in a translucent light gray, covering parts of Africa, the Indian subcontinent, Southeast Asia, and northern Australia.
+A dashed yellow horizontal line runs across the map to represent the Equator.
+The text “Monsoon Areas” is centered in the middle of the shaded monsoon polygon.

 water vapor image from 00Z on August 27, 2010